prrvchr/mContactOOo/source/mContactOOo/registration/PrivacyPolicy_en.md

 - `mContactOOo`:  the mContactOOo software in its entirety.
 - `User`: the user of the mContactOOo software.
 - `Supplier`: the Internet service provider delivering Internet services to `mContactOOo`.

-Although **mContactOOo does not share or transfer any data to any other application**, `mContactOOo` adhere to [Google API Services User Data Policy][4], including the Limited Use requirements.

 ## Contact: